markyjackson-taulia/Personal-Goals/README.md

 ## What I am working on
 1. [Write Code Everyday] (http://ejohn.org/blog/write-code-every-day/)
 2. Build a simple project a week.
-3. Deepen my understanding of JavaScript.
-4. FCC --> On Hold
 5. Udemy Web Development Course --> In Progress
 6. Land a Job